AdobeDocs/experience-manager-65.en/help/sites-developing/csrf-protection.md

 ### Dependencies {#dependencies}

-Any component that relies on the `granite.jquery` dependency will benefit from the CSRF Protection Framework automatically.
-If this is not the case for any of your components, you must declare a dependency to `granite.csrf.standalone` before you can use the framework.
+Any component that relies on the `granite.jquery` dependency can benefit from the CSRF Protection Framework automatically.
+If not, for any of your components, you must declare a dependency to `granite.csrf.standalone` before you can use the framework.

 ### Replicating the Crypto Key {#replicating-crypto-keys}